mediacloud/backend/doc/coding_guidelines.markdown

 Unless you pass a single argument and it's absolutely trivial what it's about (e.g. `strip_html(html)`), use named parameters.

-## Declare function parameter and return values
+## Declare Function Parameter and Return Values

 Python 3 has [type hints](https://docs.python.org/3/library/typing.html), and we should use so that we: